Belgium Slip To Shock World Cup Defeat By Morocco - UrduPoint

 Belgium Slip To Shock World Cup Defeat By Morocco

-Doha, (APP - UrduPoint / Pakistan Point News - 27th Nov, 2022 ) :Morocco jeopardised Belgium's World Cup hopes as Abdelhamid Sabiri and Zakaria Aboukhlal's late goals secured a surprise 2-0 triumph in Doha on Sunday.
+Doha, (APP - UrduPoint / Pakistan Point News - 28th Nov, 2022 ) :Morocco seriously jeopardised Belgium's World Cup hopes as goals from Romain Saiss and Zakaria Aboukhlal secured a surprise 2-0 triumph on Sunday.

-Belgium, third in Russia four years ago, could have qualified for the last 16 with victory but instead produced another insipid display after their fortunate opening win over Canada.
+Belgium, third in Russia four years ago, could have qualified for the last 16 with victory but instead produced another insipid display after their unconvincing opening win over Canada.

-Substitute Sabiri was the hero thanks to a 73rd-minute free-kick which Thibaut Courtois allowed to bounce in at his near post, before Aboukhlal grabbed a second in stoppage time.
+Substitute Abdelhamid Sabiri's curling 73rd-minute free-kick beat Thibaut Courtois at the goalkeeper's near post, although FIFA later said Saiss had made contact with the ball.
+Aboukhlal then grabbed a second in stoppage time.

-The tens of thousands of Morocco supporters responded by cheering their team home at a raucous Al Thumama Stadium.
+Tens of thousands of Morocco supporters roared their team home at a raucous Al Thumama Stadium.

-Morocco replace Belgium at the top of Goup F and know they will qualify for the knockout phase for the first time since 1986 if they can avoid defeat against Canada on Thursday.
+Croatia beat Canada 4-1 in the later Group F game and Morocco know they only need a draw against the Canadians on Thursday to reach the knockout phase for the first time since 1986.

 "We can still be better," said Morocco coach Walid Regragui.
 "I'm not happy with four points, I want more than that.
 I want to qualify."
 Belgium, the world's second-ranked side, will have to beat 2018 runners-up Croatia to be sure of going through.